hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

   <p style="font-size: 0.9em; color: #666;">Queens College cafeteria, the social hub where friendships like mine with Brian and Celia were forged.</p>
 </div>

+### I turn 18 and have to Register for the Draft

+On November 23, 1969, the day I turned 18, my father took me to the Selective Service office to register for the draft.
+At the time, all men were required to register within 30 days of their 18th birthday.
+I still had a student deferment because I was enrolled full-time at Queens College, which meant I was classified as 2-S and not immediately eligible for induction as long as I maintained my studies.

+The Vietnam War was still escalating, and the draft was the main way the U.S. military filled its ranks.
+Until 1969, local draft boards decided the order in which men were called, often favoring those with connections or certain backgrounds.
+That changed with the introduction of the national draft lottery.
+The first modern lottery was held on December 1, 1969, but it only applied to men born between 1944 and 1950 — just before my birth year — so I wasn’t included.
+My turn in the lottery would come in 1970, and as it turned out, that year’s drawing would loom much larger in my mind.

+### The Band comes to Colden for New Years Day 1970

 The idea for our first big event of the year came together almost casually over coffee in the cafeteria.
 Someone mentioned that **The Band** was playing on **New Year’s Day at Colden Hall**, right on our own Queens College campus.
 For music fans in 1970, this was a can’t-miss opportunity.

 This concert was part of their tour supporting their acclaimed second album, **"The Band"** — often called *the Brown Album* — which had been released just a few months earlier, in September 1969.
 At that moment, The Band was at the height of their popularity and critical acclaim, already recognized as one of the most influential groups in rock music.